Programmable Focal Elongation and Shaping of High-Intensity Laser Pulses using Adaptive Optics

 If a defocus aberration $Z_2^0$ is applied, no elongation is observed and the focal position only shifts away from the geometric focus of the parabola by $\Delta f = (4 \sqrt{3} f_0^2 \alpha_2)/(R^2 - 4 \sqrt{3} f_0 \alpha_2). $ Elongation and intensity tailoring of the focus is achieved by the addition of higher order radially symmetric Zernike aberrations, $Z_4^0$,$Z_6^0$,..., which are shown in an inset in Figure \ref{fig:conceptfig}.

-An important case, in which the focus is elongated but not shifted, occurs when the defocus and primary spherical aberrations are added to produce a phase shift with no $r^2$ dependence, but rather a radially varying phase component proportional to $r^4$.
+An important case occurs when the defocus and primary spherical aberrations are added to produce a phase shift proportional to $r^4$ with no $r^2$ dependence.
 This is the case when $\alpha_2 = 3 \sqrt{5/3}\, \alpha_4$.
-The geometric length of the focus is then given by
+The geometric focal extent is then given by

-In this case, the elongated focus starts at the geometric focus of the OAP and extends downstream for $\alpha_4>0$.
+In this case, in which the focus is elongated but not shifted, the elongated focus starts at the geometric focus of the OAP and extends downstream for $\alpha_4>0$.
 For eq. \ref{eq:length}, the pupil radius is set equal to the beam radius.

-To demonstrate the basic principles above, we performed proof-of-concept experiments using an \SI{800}{\nano\meter} CW laser beam together with a phase plate designed to impart a phase shift proportional to $r^4$.
+To demonstrate the basic principles above, we performed proof-of-concept experiments using a \SI{780}{\nano\meter} CW laser beam together with a phase plate designed to impart a phase shift proportional to $r^4$.
 The intensity full-width half-maximum (FWHM) of the beam was \SI{10.9}{\milli\meter} and it was focused using a \SI{100}{\milli\meter} lens to a focal camera setup consisting of a 10x microscope objective and camera mounted on a motorised translation stage.
 The phase plate was a one inch diameter transmissive even-asphere optic made of fused silica.
 It imparted $\alpha_4 =$ \SI{0.36}{\micro\meter} and $\alpha_2 = 3\sqrt{5/3}(\SI{0.36}{\micro\meter}) = $ \SI{1.39}{\micro\meter} over the beam diameter.
 The phase plate was placed approximately \SI{150}{\milli\meter} from the lens, to limit beam evolution during the propagation (max. $|z\, \phi'| / k w \sim 0.1$).
 Fig. \ref{fig:phaseplates} (a) and (b) show respectively the unaberrated focus and the surface profile of the central region of the phase plate.
 Upon addition of the phase plate, the focus elongates, with fig. \ref{fig:phaseplates} (c) showing the resulting elongated focal region together with the analytic prediction of the focal extent, eqs. \ref{eq:focusposition} and \ref{eq:length}.
 The experiment and theory show excellent agreement.

 Beyond simply elongating the focal region, many applications also require control of the longitudinal intensity profile.
 For the concept presented here, the longitudinal intensity distribution of the elongated focus depends upon the spatial intensity profile of the beam at the surface of the tailoring optic, the aberrations added to the beam, the amount of free-space propagation between the tailoring optic and the focusing optic, and the focusing optic itself.
 For a fixed input spatial intensity profile, fixed focusing optic, and a fixed separation between the optics, a tailored phase comprising a combination of primary, secondary etc. spherical aberrations may be used to redistribute the energy within the focal region and thus shape the longitudinal intensity profile.
 This phase tailoring task is well suited to programmable optics such as deformable mirrors.